Frequently Asked Questions

 work, but not the required internship how can I meet this requirement?

+We are only able to accept credited, graduate-level coursework toward the education requirements for licensure, including the supervised internship.
 At a minimum, the internship must be part of the graduate educational program and reported on the transcript of an educational institution acceptable to the Department.
 The internship must be legally completed in accordance with the laws of the jurisdiction where the internship occurs.
 The student intern must engage in the practice of the profession as defined in statute and be under the supervision of a qualified supervisor who is appropriately licensed in the jurisdiction.

 In order to complete the internship, the intern must be legally authorized to practice the profession under supervision as part of an education program.
 This means the internship must be: